waterwheel31/isolation_agent/README.md

 ## The algorithm

   - Used a simple heuristic the score is evaluated as  sum(distances from player's available spaces to the position of the opponent) / sum (distances from opponent's available spaces to the position of the player )
-  - This wins against MINIMAX algorithm with more than 60% of matches
+  - This wins against MINIMAX algorithm with more than 60% of probability

 ## How to Run?